python/cpython/Doc/library/unittest.mock.rst

     >>> function(None)
     True

-Patching a class replaces the class with a `MagicMock` *instance*.
+Patching a class replaces the class with a :class:`MagicMock` *instance*.
 If the class is instantiated in the code under test then it will be the :attr:`~Mock.return_value` of the mock that will be used.

 If the class is instantiated multiple times you could use :attr:`~Mock.side_effect` to return a new mock each time.
-Alternatively you can set the `return_value` to be anything you want.
+Alternatively you can set the *return_value* to be anything you want.

-To configure return values on methods of *instances* on the patched class you must do this on the `return_value`.
+To configure return values on methods of *instances* on the patched class you must do this on the :attr:`return_value`.
 For example:

     >>> class Class:
     ...     def method(self):